shuheikurita/sshjob/README.md

 ## Requirements
 - `ssh` environment to remote machine. pyjobs is designed to be run on local machine. `ssh` connection to remote machines (such as ABCI) must be prerequired.

-Sshrun provides easy and sophiscated way to access your servers, HPC clusters via ssh and python including notebooks and jupyter-lab. sshrun doesn't provide the ssh and job-running environment.
+Sshrun provides easy and sophiscated ways to access your servers and HPC clusters via ssh and python including notebooks and jupyter-lab.
+Sshrun doesn't provide the ssh and job-running environments.
 They should be established before sshrun is introduced.

 ## Install
 ```bash